fluxninja/aperture/docs/content/get-started/policies/applying-policies.md

 kubectl get policies
 ```

-3. The Aperture Policy runtime can be visualized in a Grafana dashboard.
-Refer
+3. The Aperture Policy runtime can be visualized in Grafana or any other
+   Prometheus compatible analytics tool.
+Refer to the Prometheus compatible
-   to the metrics available from [Controller][controller-metrics] and
+   metrics available from [Controller][controller-metrics] and
    [Agent][agent-metrics].
-Some of the Policy Blueprints come with recommended
+Some of the Policy [Blueprints][blueprints] come with
-   Grafana dashboards.
+   recommended Grafana dashboards.

-## Blueprints

-Follow the information on [Policy](/concepts/policy/policy.md) to understand and
-design the Aperture Policy circuits.

-Once the design is ready, follow the steps on the
-[Blueprints](/get-started/policies/blueprints.md) to generate the Policy Custom
-Resource and apply it on a Kubernetes cluster.

 ## Delete Policy

-1. Run the following command to delete the Aperture Policy created using above
+Run the following command to delete the above Aperture Policy:
-   steps:

 ```bash
 kubectl delete policy static-rate-limiting